 Of equal importance, is instilling confidence in reporting discriminatory behaviour and abuse, and the official website (www.womeninfootball.co.uk) has an easy to use form to report such incidents.

-In 2018, WiF launched its ground-breaking #WhatIf campaign, which is now in its second year of working to alter the landscape for women working in football forever.
+In 2018, WiF launched its ground-breaking #WhatIf campaign, and in early 2020 saw the movement gain further momentum with a European launch at FIFpro’s HQ in Holland.
+Now in its third year, #WhatIf works to alter the landscape for women working in football forever.
 Key supporters of the campaign include UEFA, The FA, TALKSport, Sky Sports, BT Sports, Kick It Out and The Telegraph.

-Joining Ebru and Jane on the board are founder Anna Kessel MBE (The Telegraph); Hala Ousta (Accessibility & Diversity Manager, FIFA); Lungi Macebo (COO, Birmingham City FC); Jo Tongue (Executive Producer & Talent Manager, Tongue Tied Media); Jean Bevan (Head of Corporate and Commercial Law, Bevan Kidwell LLP); Liz Ellen (Head of Sports Law practice, Mishcon de Reya); Dr Sue Bridgewater (Director of the Centre for Sports Business, University of Liverpool); and Ben Carter (Managing Director, Menulog Group).
+Joining Ebru, Paul and Kelly on the board are Hala Ousta (Accessibility & Diversity Manager, FIFA); Lungi Macebo (COO, Birmingham City FC); Jo Tongue (Executive Producer & Talent Manager, Tongue Tied Media); Liz Ellen (Director and Founder, Livida Sport); Dr Sue Bridgewater (Director of the Centre for Sports Business, University of Liverpool); Lisa Parfitt (Sports Marketing Agency co-founder) and Ben Carter (Managing Director, Menulog Group).